LouisaJohnston/Chatterbox/README.md

-# Messenger
+# Chatterbox

-A one-to-one realtime chat app.
+Chatterbox is a one-to-one realtime chat app built using Socket.IO, React, React Redux, Redux Thunk, PostgreSQL, and JavaScript.

+## Images

-## Initial Setup
+## Setup Instructions

 Create the PostgreSQL database (these instructions may need to be adapted for your operating system):